balohmatevz/InternetGeodataVisualizer/README.md

 - "XK", "", "", "", "KOSOVO"
 - "XK" ,"" , "" , "" , "KOSOVO"

-Note 2: The leftmost column must contain the coutnry's [ISO code](https://en.wikipedia.org/wiki/ISO_3166-1), as those are the names of the elements in the SVG (scalable vector graphic), which makes up the background.
+Note 2: The leftmost column must contain the country's [ISO code](https://en.wikipedia.org/wiki/ISO_3166-1), as those are the names of the elements in the SVG (scalable vector graphic), which makes up the background.
 If you are editing the SVG, make sure each graphic or layer, which represents a country, is named with the ISO code for that country in lower case.

 ![Example: Republic of Ireland's id](http://ss13.eu/dump/laptop/2015-05-02/2015-05-02_11-43-35.png)